-NOTE FOR CHINESE-SPEAKING AUTHORS: If you'd like to see a Chinese translation, click on the response to each query.
+NOTE FOR CHINESE-SPEAKING AUTHORS: If you'd like to see a Chinese translation, click on the 3 symbol next to each query.
 Only respond in English as non-English responses will not be considered.
 Translated instructions for providing corrections can be found here.

-Quick checklist

-- Author names Complete, accurate and consistent with your previous publications. - C Affiliations Complete and accurate.
-Follow this style when applicable: Department, Institute, University, City, Country. - Tables Make sure the meaning/alignment of your Tables is correct with the applied formatting style. - Figures Make sure we are using the latest versions. - Funding and Acknowledgments List all relevant funders and acknowledgments. - Conflict of Interest Ensure any relevant conflicts are declared. - Supplementary files Ensure the latest files are published and that no line numbers and tracked changes are visible.
-Also, the supplementary files should be cited in the article body text. - Queries You must reply to all of the typesetter's queries below in order for production to proceed. - Content Read all content carefully and ensure any necessary corrections are made, then upload them to the Production Forum.
+Quick checklist Author names - Complete, accurate and consistent with your previous publications.
+Affiliations - Complete and accurate.
+Follow this style when applicable: Department, Institute, University, City, Country. ☐ Tables - Make sure the meaning/alignment of your Tables is correct with the applied formatting style.
+Figures - Make sure we are using the latest versions.
+Funding and Acknowledgments - List all relevant funders and acknowledgments. ☐ Conflict of Interest - Ensure any relevant conflicts are declared.
+Supplementary files - Ensure the latest files are published and that no line numbers and tracked changes are visible.
+Also, the supplementary files should be cited in the article body text.
+Queries - You must reply to all of the typesetter's queries below in order for production to proceed.
+Content - Read all content carefully and ensure any necessary corrections are made, then upload them to the Production Forum.